Foundation Inference Models for Ordinary Differential Equations: Experiments

 \subsection{Experiment 3: Human Motion Capture}

-We next evaluate \FIMODE on real-world trajectories from the CMU Motion Capture database~\citep{cmu_mocap}, using subjects 09, 35, and 39, performing walking and running.
+Next, we evaluate \FIMODE on the real-world trajectories from the CMU Motion Capture database~\citep{cmu_mocap}, using walking and running sequences from subjects 09, 35, and 39.
 Each recording is a multivariate time series with 50 marker-based coordinates.
 Following the preprocessing protocol of~\citet{hegde2022variational} and ~\citet{xu2025gpdnf}, we apply principal component analysis (PCA) and project each sequence onto a five-dimensional latent representation, while reporting prediction error in the original observation space via the inverse map.
+We assess both short- and long-horizon forecasting on held-out test sequences.
+Short contexts data contain 50 to 100 observations, while long contexts data contain 100 to 250 observations.
+Both ranges lie within the distribution of context lengths seen during \FIMODE pretraining.